 Connecting the Macbook to the 4K Display

 The HDMI port of my Macbook Pro (Mid 2014) only supports HDMI 1.4. but fortunately, it has 2x Mini-Displayport plugs which support 4K.
-I found the a nifty Mini-Displayport to HDMI 2.0 adapter Club 3D CAC-1170 which does exactly what it promisses.
-Be aware that there are plenty of adapters out there which do not fullfill what their specs actually claim.
+I found a nifty Mini-Displayport to HDMI 2.0 adapter Club 3D CAC-1170 which does exactly what it promises.
+Be aware that there are plenty of adapters out there that do not fulfill what their specs claim.

 Out of the box, the monitor (with the adapter) was only recognized as a 4K display in 30Hz mode.
 After installing SwitchResX, I have 4K, 60Hz, 4:4:4 ever since :-)

 I’m more than happy with my new Setup.
 3840px x 2160px provide an incredible amount of screen estate and I barely have to switch between windows anymore.
 However, I had to do quite a lot of research and I probably was also a bit lucky that the Samsung Monitor and the adapter worked almost out of the box with my MacBook Pro.